Compressed Sensing: A Discrete Optimization Approach: An Exact Reformulation and Convex Relaxations

 Let $f(\bm{z}, \bm{x})=\sum_{i=1}^n z_i + \frac{1}{\gamma} \sum_{i=1}^nw_i^2\theta_i$ denote the objective function of \eqref{opt:MISOC_W}.
 Notice that the constraint $\bm{z} \in \{0, 1\}^n$ in \eqref{opt:MISOC_W} is equivalent to the constraint $\bm{z} \circ \bm{z} = \bm{z}$ (where $\circ$ denotes the element wise product).
 With this observation, we can express the feasible set of \eqref{opt:MISOC_W} as the semialgebraic set given by: Thus, we can equivalently write \eqref{opt:MISOC_W} as $\min_{(\bm{z}, \bm{x}) \in \Omega} f(\bm{z}, \bm{x})$.
 It is not difficult to see that the preceding optimization problem has the same optimal value as the problem given by Problem \eqref{opt:poly_reform} is a polynomial optimization problem that has the same optimal value as \eqref{opt:our_formulation_W}.

 We can obtain tractable lower bounds for \eqref{opt:poly_reform} by leveraging techniques from sum of squares (SOS) optimization \citep{lasserre2001global, lasserre2009moments}.
 A polynomial $g \in \mathbb{R}[x]$ is said to be sum of squares (SOS) if for some $K \in \mathbb{N}$ there exists polynomials $\{g_k\}_{k=1}^K \subset \mathbb{R}[x]$ such that $g = \sum_{k=1}^K g_k^2$.
 We denote the set of all SOS polynomials as $\Sigma^2[x]$.
 Moreover, we denote the set of polynomials of degree at most $d$ as $\mathbb{R}_d[x] \subset \mathbb{R}[x]$ and we denote the set of SOS polynomials of degree at most $2d$ as $\Sigma^2_d[x] \subset \Sigma^2[x]$.
 It is trivial to see that any polynomial that is SOS is globally non-negative.
 More generally, SOS polynomials can be utilized to model polynomial non-negativity over arbitrary semialgebraic sets.
 The quadratic module associated with the semialgebraic set $\Omega$ is defined as: It is straightforward to see that if a function $h(\bm{z}, \bm{x})$ is an element of $QM(\Omega)$, then $h(\bm{z}, \bm{x})$ is non-negative on $\Omega$ (since for points in $\Omega$, $h(\bm{z}, \bm{x})$ takes the form of the sum of two SOS polynomials).
 Thus, membership in $QM(\Omega)$ is a sufficient condition for non-negativity on $\Omega$.
 We further define the restriction of $QM(\Omega)$ to polynomials of degree at most $2d$ as: It is immediate that $QM_d(\Omega) \subset QM(\Omega)$ and membership in $QM_d(\Omega)$ provides a certificate of non-negativity on $\Omega$.
 Importantly, given an arbitrary polynomial $h(\bm{z}, \bm{x})$ it is possible to verify membership in $QM_d(\Omega)$ by checking feasibility of a semidefinite program.
 Thus, for any $d \in \mathbb{N}$, we obtain a semidefinite relaxation of \eqref{opt:our_formulation_W} by solving: Since $QM_d(\Omega) \subset QM_{d+1}(\Omega)$, \eqref{opt:poly_relax} produces an increasingly strong lower bound with increasing values of $d$.
 A natural question to ask is how the relaxation given by \eqref{opt:poly_relax} compares to that given by \eqref{opt:MISOC_W_relax}.
-We answer this question in Theorem \ref{thm:SOS_better}.
+We answer this question in Theorem \ref{thm:SOS_better}. \\ \begin{theorem} For every $d \geq 1$, the optimal value of \eqref{opt:poly_relax} is no less than the optimal value of \eqref{opt:MISOC_W_relax}.